Sprig delivered high-end meals to customers who were looking for healthy and nutritional menu choices.

 The on-demand food business was a tough arena to venture in.
 Sprig tried to handle all elements of the experience, like sourcing, cooking and delivering the food but soon found the whole process time consuming and besides being expensive, it required a continuous and seamless management and integrated logistics.

-Sprig was a delivery only restaurant this meant that they could sometime deliver free of change to the client, but this raised expenses and caused them to have a lower profit margin.
-They also struggled to pay workers, working premises bills and for the necessary products.
+Sprig would sometimes deliver free of change to the clients, but this raised expenses and caused them to have a lower profit margin.
+They also struggled to pay workers, working premises bills and the necessary products.